 Indonesia is much more than just Bali.
-We made a two-week-long trip to different islands of the country, visiting touristy and less touristy places as well, although the first ones were in majority.
-Instead of writing an itinerary, we would like to introduce you our favorite places.
+We made a two-week-long trip to different islands of the country, visiting touristy and less touristy places as well, although the first ones were in the majority.
+Besides Bali, we visited Jakarta, Flores, Komodo, and Lombok as well.

-Ende, East Nusa Tenggara, Flores
+Shipwreck at Ende, East Nusa Tenggara, Flores

 A little, quiet town with a small airport which was one of the reasons we really liked this place.
 On the shore, you can find a huge wrecked ship, and the airport is just behind it.
 You can go to the beach and observe planes landing and taking off behind that ship and very close above your head.
 The best airport view we ever had!

-Komodo and Rinca Islands, Flores
+Dragons of Komodo and Rinca Islands, Flores

-Kopi Luwak (Civet coffee)
+The luxury of Kopi Luwak (Civet coffee)

 Probably you know about this famous coffee, but for me, as a non-coffee-drinker, it was a total surprise, so I will summarize it to those who are in the same shoes as me.